-Career Lead Subjects Supporting Subjects Architecture Art / Design & Technology Art Maths Design & Technology Physics Chemical Engineer Chemistry / Maths Further Maths Dentist Biology / Chemistry English A foreign language Maths History Physics Politics Psychology RS: Philosophy and Ethics Doctor Biology / Chemistry English A foreign language Maths History Physics Politics Psychology RS: Philosophy and Ethics Engineer Maths / Physics Further Maths Law History / RS: Philosophy and Ethics / Politics Economics English Physiotherapy Biology / PE Chemistry Maths Psychology Sports Science Biology and/ or PE A Level High tariff university courses need a traditional science alongside PE - normally Biology.
+Career Lead Subjects Supporting Subjects Architecture Art/Design & Technology Art, Maths , Design & Technology and Physics Chemical Engineer Chemistry/Maths Further Maths Dentist Biology/Chemistry English, A Modern Language, Maths, History, Physics, Politics, Psychology and RS: Philosophy and Ethics Doctor Biology/Chemistry English, A Modern Language, Maths, History, Physics, Politics, Psychology and RS: Philosophy and Ethics Engineer Maths/Physics Further Maths Law History/RS: Philosophy and Ethics/Politics Economics and English Physiotherapy Biology/Physical Education Chemistry, Maths and Psychology Sports Science Biology and/Physical Education A Level High tariff university courses need a traditional science alongside PE - normally Biology.
 Lower tariff courses may accept PE A Level alongside Geography or Psychology as the science.
-Veterinary Surgeon Biology / Chemistry English A foreign language Maths History Physics Politics Psychology RS: Philosophy and Ethics
+Veterinary Surgeon Biology/Chemistry English, A Modern Language, Maths, History, Physics, Politics, Psychology and RS: Philosophy and Ethics

-Q. I have a specific university course / apprenticeship in mind.
+Q. I have a specific university course/ apprenticeship in mind.
 Which subjects should I choose?

 Again, you need to do some research.
 The Careers department will help you identify the range of courses that different universities will accept.
-Required courses do differ between universities so you must not make assumptions - do your research.
+Required courses do differ between universities so you must not make assumptions - do your research!
 The Unifrog software used by Careers alongside the UCAS website will provide all the information you need about entry requirements for different courses and different universities.
 Be aware that some high tariff university courses expect more traditional subjects to be taken at A Level.
 If in doubt then confirm your choices with the Careers department or on the UCAS website.
 Keep in mind that GCSE grades are also important in university applications.